Ecclesiastical Latin: Modern Catholic usage

 Ecclesiastical Latin continues to be the official language of the Catholic Church.
-The Second Vatican Council (1962–1965) decreed that the Mass would be translated into vernacular languages.
+The Second Vatican Council (1962–1965) allowed the Mass to be celebrated in vernacular languages, leaving the option to celebrate the Mass in Latin to the celebrating priest.
 The Church produces liturgical texts in Latin, which provide a single clear point of reference for translations into all other languages.
 The same holds for the texts of canon law.
 Pope Benedict XVI gave his unexpected resignation speech in Latin.

 The Holy See has for some centuries usually drafted documents in a modern language, but the authoritative text, published in the Acta Apostolicae Sedis, is usually in Latin.
-Some texts may be published initially in a modern language and be later revised, according to a Latin version (or “editio typica”), after this Latin version is published.
+Some texts may be published initially in a modern language and be later revised, according to a Latin version (or "editio typica"), after this Latin version is published.
 For example, the Catechism of the Catholic Church was drafted and published, in 1992, in French.
 The Latin text appeared five years later, in 1997, and the French text was corrected to match the Latin version, which is regarded as the official text.
 The Latin-language department of the Vatican Secretariat of State (formerly the Secretaria brevium ad principes et epistolarum latinarum) is charged with the preparation in Latin of papal and curial documents.
 Sometimes, the official text is published in a modern language, e.g., the well-known edict Tra le sollecitudini (1903) by Pope Pius X (in Italian) and Mit brennender Sorge (1937) by Pope Pius XI (in German).